Valeriana rubra: Description

+Ecology

 They are pollinated by both bees and butterflies and the plant is noted for attracting insects.
 Flowering takes place in early summer and, in cool summer areas, continues sporadically throughout the summer and into fall.
 Red Valerian is used as a food plant by the larvae of some Lepidoptera species including angle shades.
 Fruits have feathery projections similar in appearance to the pappus of dandelion seeds that allow wind dispersal, and can self-seed freely and become invasive if not properly controlled.